Blue Light Facts: Is Blue Light Bad For Your Eyes?

-Visible light is much more complex than you might think.
+Visible light is more complex than you might think.

-Stepping outdoors into sunlight; flipping on a wall switch indoors; turning on your computer, phone or other digital device all of these things result in your eyes being exposed to a variety of visible (and sometimes invisible) light rays.
+Stepping outdoors into sunlight; flipping on a wall switch in your house; turning on your computer, phone or other digital device — all of these things result in your eyes being exposed to a variety of visible (and sometimes invisible) light rays.

-Most people are aware that sunlight contains visible light rays and also invisible ultraviolet rays that can tan or burn the skin.
-But what many don’t know is that the visible light emitted by the sun comprises a range of different-colored light rays that contain different amounts of energy.
+Most people know sunlight contains visible light rays and also invisible ultraviolet rays that can tan or burn your skin.
+But what many don’t know is that sunlight contains a wide range of different-colored visible light rays that contain different amounts of energy.

 Sunlight contains red, orange, yellow, green and blue light rays and many shades of each of these colors.
-The color of individual light rays depends on their energy and wavelength of the individual rays (also called electromagnetic radiation).
-Combined, this spectrum of colored light rays creates what we call “white light” or sunlight.
+The color of individual light rays depends on their energy and wavelength.
+Combined, the full spectrum of colored visible light rays creates what we call “white light” or sunlight.

-Without getting into complicated physics, there is an inverse relationship between the wavelength of light rays and the amount of energy they contain.
-Light rays that have relatively long wavelengths contain less energy, and those with short wavelengths have more energy.
+Without getting into complicated physics, there's an inverse relationship between the wavelength of a light ray and the amount of energy it contains.
+Light rays that have short wavelengths have more energy and those with longer wavelengths contain less energy.

-Rays on the red end of the visible light spectrum have longer wavelengths and, therefore, less energy.
-Rays on the blue end of the spectrum have shorter wavelengths and more energy.
+Rays on the blue end of the visible light spectrum have short wavelengths and high energy.
+Those on the red end of the spectrum have long wavelengths and less energy.

-The electromagnetic rays just beyond the red end of the visible light spectrum are called infrared they are warming, but invisible.
-(The “warming lamps” you see keeping food warm at your local eatery emit infrared radiation.
-But these lamps also emit visible red light so people know they are on!
+Invisible ray just beyond the red end of the visible light spectrum are called infrared radiation.
+The “warming lamps” you see in restaurants emit infrared radiation.
+(But these lamps also emit visible red light so people know the lamps are on!
 The same is true for other types of heat lamps.)

-UV rays have higher energy than visible light rays, which makes them capable of producing changes in the skin that create a suntan.
-In fact, the bulbs in tanning booths emit a controlled amount of UV radiation specifically for this reason.
+UV rays have higher energy than visible light rays (including blue light), which makes them capable of producing changes in the skin that create a suntan.
+The bulbs in tanning booths emit a controlled amount of UV radiation specifically for this reason.

-But too much exposure to UV causes a painful sunburn and even worse, can lead to skin cancer.
-These rays also can cause sunburned eyes a condition called photokeratitis or snow blindness.
+But too much exposure to UV rays causes a painful sunburn — and even worse, can lead to skin cancer.
+These rays can also cause sunburned eyes — a condition called photokeratitis or snow blindness.

-But ultraviolet radiation, in moderation, also has beneficial effects, such as helping the body manufacture adequate amounts of vitamin D.
+In moderation, however, UV rays have beneficial effects — such as helping the body manufacture adequate amounts of vitamin D.

 Blue light generally is defined as visible light ranging from 380 to 500 nm.
 Blue light sometimes is further broken down into blue-violet light (roughly 380 to 450 nm) and blue-turquoise light (roughly 450 to 500 nm).

-Like ultraviolet radiation, visible blue light the portion of the visible light spectrum with the shortest wavelengths and highest energy has both benefits and dangers.
+Like ultraviolet radiation, high-energy visible blue light has both benefits and risks.
 Here are important things you should know about blue light:

 1. Blue light is everywhere.

-Sunlight is the main source of blue light, and being outdoors during daylight is where most of us get most of our exposure to it.
-But there are also many man-made, indoor sources of blue light, including fluorescent and LED lighting and flat-screen televisions.
+Sunlight is the main source of blue light, and being outdoors during daylight is where we get most of our exposure to it.
+But there are many other sources of blue light — including LED lighting and flat-panel screens.

-Most notably, the display screens of computers, electronic notebooks, smartphones and other digital devices emit significant amounts of blue light.
-The amount of HEV light these devices emit is only a fraction of that emitted by the sun.
-But the amount of time people spend using these devices and the proximity of these screens to the user’s face have many eye doctors and other health care professionals concerned about possible long-term effects of blue light from computers and phones on the health of our eyes.
+The amount of HEV blue light these devices emit is only a fraction of that in sunlight.
+But the amount of time people spend using these devices and the proximity of these screens to the user’s face have many eye doctors and other health care professionals concerned.
+It's possible there may be long-term effects of blue light from computers and phones on the health of our eyes.

-2. HEV light rays make the sky look blue.
+2. HEV blue light rays make the sky look blue.

-The short-wavelength, high-energy light rays on the blue end of the visible light spectrum scatter more easily than other visible light rays when they strike air and water molecules in the atmosphere.
-The higher degree of scattering of these rays is what makes a cloudless sky look blue.
+High-energy blue light rays scatter more easily than other visible light rays when they strike air and water molecules in the atmosphere.
+This greater degree of scattering of blue light is what makes a cloudless sky look blue.

-3. The eye is not very good at blocking blue light.
+3. Our eyes are not very good at blocking blue light.

-Anterior structures of the adult human eye (the cornea and lens) are very effective at blocking UV rays from reaching the light-sensitive retina at the back of the eyeball.
-In fact, less than one percent of UV radiation from the sun reaches the retina, even if you aren’t wearing sunglasses.
+Structures in the front half of the eye (the cornea and lens) are very effective at blocking UV rays from reaching the light-sensitive retina at the back of the eyeball.
+In fact, less than 1% of UV radiation from the sun reaches the retina, even if you aren’t wearing sunglasses.

-(Keep in mind, though, that sunglasses that block 100 percent of UV are essential to protect these and other parts of the eye from damage that could lead to cataracts, snow blindness, a pinguecula and/or pterygium, and even cancer.)
+(Keep in mind, though, that sunglasses that block 100% of UV are essential to protect these and other parts of the eye from damage that could lead to cataracts, snow blindness, pinguecula, pterygium, and even certain types of cancer.)

 On the other hand, virtually all visible blue light passes through the cornea and lens and reaches the retina.

-4. Blue light exposure may increase the risk of macular degeneration.
+4. Blue light might increase the risk of macular degeneration.

-Although more research is needed to determine how much natural and man-made blue light is “too much blue light” for the retina, many eye care providers are concerned that the added blue light exposure from computer screens, smartphones and other digital devices might increase a person’s risk of macular degeneration later in life.
+Although more research is needed to determine how much natural and artificial blue light from sunlight and digital devices is “too much blue light” for the retina, many eye care providers are concerned.
+The added blue light exposure in modern life from computer screens, smartphones and other digital devices might increase a person’s risk of macular degeneration later in life.
 Until long-term population studies can be done, it's too soon to tell.

 5. Blue light contributes to digital eye strain.

-Because short-wavelength, high energy blue light scatters more easily than other visible light, it is not as easily focused.
-When you're looking at computer screens and other digital devices that emit significant amounts of blue light, this unfocused visual “noise" reduces contrast and can contribute to digital eye strain.
+Because blue light scatters more easily than other visible light, it's not as easily focused.
+When we spend hours staring at computer screens and other digital devices, this poorly-focused visual “noise” from blue light reduces contrast and can contribute to digital eye strain.

-Research has shown that lenses that block blue light with wavelengths less than 450 nm (blue-violet light) increase contrast significantly.
+Research has shown that lenses that block high-energy blue light in the 400-450 nm wavelength range increase contrast significantly.
 Therefore, computer glasses that filter blue-violet light in this range may reduce eye strain — especially if you use digital devices for extended periods of time.

-6. Blue light protection may be even more important after cataract surgery.
+6. Blue light protection is important after cataract surgery.

-The lens in the adult human eye blocks nearly 100 percent of the sun’s UV rays.
-As part of the normal aging process, the eye’s natural lens eventually blocks some short-wavelength blue light as well the type of blue light most likely to cause damage to the retina and lead to macular degeneration and vision loss.
+The lens of an adult eye blocks nearly 100% of the sun’s UV rays.
+As part of the normal aging process, the eye’s natural lens eventually blocks some short-wavelength blue light as well — the type of blue light with the highest potential to damage the retina and possibly cause macular degeneration and vision loss.

 7. Not all blue light is bad.